Unlock geospatial capability for kiwifruit growers

 10-WEEK DESIGN SPRINT

-Built for developers: Annotated edge cases, rules, and error states to unblock the non-Deloitte dev team
+- Cover edge cases, micro interaction, and error states to assist the non-Deloitte development team.

 “The value your team provided in 10 weeks exceeded what we’ve seen over 6-month engagements.” — Zespri Product Owner